lpc55/lpc55-hal/README.md

 See also the low-level companion library [LPC55S6x PAC][lpc55s6x-pac].

-This HAL is intended to work with `cortex-m-rtfm` v0.5.
+This HAL is intended to work with `cortex-m-rtic` v0.5.

 ## Documentation